amicoleo/threadedTerminalCommand/README.md

-Example project for using system calls in a threaded process.
+Openframeworks example project for using system calls in a threaded process.
 Useful if for instance you want to use python instead of c++ for networking.
 The script is executed in a different thread, so it doesn't block drawing functions etc...

 The project is just for OSX systems and has been tested on OF09.